dn0418/Python-Image-Morpher/README.md

 </p>

 Python Image Morpher (PIM) is a program that can take two images and blend them to whatever extent or precision that you like!
-It is intentionally designed to emulate Python's OpenCV module from scratch without reference.
+It is designed to emulate some of Python's OpenCV image processing from scratch without reference.

 This project began in Spring 2019 (detailed in <b>readme_general.pdf</b>, <b>readme_phase_1.pdf</b>, and <b>readme_phase_2.pdf</b>),
  requiring the usage of <b>delaunay triangulation</b>, <b>projective/affine transformation</b>, <b>application of projections